Outfit Automation – What is it?

 Out of the box, MST Outfitter only allows you (and no one else) to add or wear your RLV folders.

-You can choose to allow other avatars to add and remove the folders you have set up under #RLV.
+You can choose to allow other avatars to add,wear,and detach the folders you have set up under #RLV.
 To allow a user, open up the configuration notecard in the MST Outfitter, and add a line such as:

 and then save the notecard.
 In the example above, “JohnDoe Resident” would then be granted the ability to list, add, and remove your #RLV folders.